KevinMarquette/kevinmarquette.github.io/_posts/2017-05-12-Powershell-Plaster-adventures-in.md

 tags: [PowerShell,Plaster,Modules]
 ---

-[David Christian](http://overpoweredshell.com/about/) recently wrote an article about how to use [Plaster](http://overpoweredshell.com/Working-with-Plaster/) on [OverPoweredShell.com](http://overpoweredshell.com).
+[David Christian](http://overpoweredshell.com/about/) recently wrote an article about [how to use Plaster](http://overpoweredshell.com/Working-with-Plaster/) on [OverPoweredShell.com](http://overpoweredshell.com).
 The last time I wrote a module, I broke down all the pieces and wrote about it in my [CI/CD Pipeline article](/2017-01-21-powershell-module-continious-delivery-pipeline/?utm_source=blog&utm_medium=blog&utm_content=plasteradventures).
-Well, I am starting a new module and I am going to convert it over to Plaster.
+Well, I am starting a new module and I am going to convert it over to a Plaster template.

 So before we begin, know that I am building on those two articles and they would be good to read first.
 David's [article on Plaster](http://overpoweredshell.com/Working-with-Plaster/) is a good introduction and my [CI/CD Pipeline](/2017-01-21-powershell-module-continious-delivery-pipeline/?utm_source=blog&utm_medium=blog&utm_content=plasteradventures) is a good overview on all the pieces I put togehter in my modules.